scala/improvement-proposals/content/polymorphic-eta-expansion.md

 * Pre-SIP: https://contributors.scala-lang.org/t/polymorphic-eta-expansion/5516
 * A naive implementation can be found at https://github.com/lampepfl/dotty/pull/14015 (it is more general than this proposal and thus breaks compatibility)
-* A compatibility-preserving implementation is in developement.
+* A compatibility-preserving implementation is in development.

 ## FAQ